Five Ways to Track Miles for Your Run Club

 Companies are helping to integrate technology into run clubs by creating automated lap tracking systems including EZ Scan, Run Club, StrideTrack, Student Lap Tracker, and Track the Miles.
 Systems typically require at least one tablet as well as a yearly license fee (starting at $150/year) for the application.
 Most work by creating printable barcodes for each student.
 Before the first running session, you specify in the system how many laps equals a mile.
 As students complete their laps, they stop by either the tablet or scanner to have their barcode scanned.
 The scan records one lap as completed.
 After the running session, most systems sync the running data, providing coaches with information like miles accumulated that session, miles throughout the month, and miles accumulated yearly.
 Some systems also allow you to create classroom competitions and certificates of mileage accomplishments, while others allow family members to see their child’s mileage progression.
 In the past, we have provided lap-tracking systems to Billion Mile Race schools as part of our grant and prize opportunities.
 Overall, the biggest barrier to utilizing these systems will be sustaining the yearly license fee required for all current models.

 Showcase Your Miles

 Whatever system you use, make sure to display all those hard-earned miles.
 Highlight your collective mileage total on your Billion Mile Race profile.
 You can also challenge your run club by setting your school’s yearly mileage goal.
 This will help to unite your club members in a collective goal before the end of the school year.
-If you have not received a dry-erase Billion Mile Race tracking poster to showcase your miles, log some miles, and shoot us a message at email@example.com to receive one for free!
+You can download a free, printable Billion Mile Race tracking poster to showcase your miles on our Tools page.

 Champion Spotlight: Katie Staffaroni